 The second and third new factors in revised Rule 702 require the trial court to first determine the reliability of the principles or methods underlying the expert's testimony and then determine whether the expert has applied those principles or methods reliably to the facts of the case.
 Thus, the new rule essentially codifies the Daubert/ Kumho Tire analysis.
 Under Daubert, the trial court would analyze the relevance and reliability of the expert's testimony.
 [FN32] Under Kumho, the trial court was directed to first analyze the reliability of the principle or method, and then determine whether the expert "has applied the principles and methods reliably."
 [FN33]

 VII.
-BASES OF EXPERT OPINION; ULTIMATE ISSUE.

-A. FRE 703.
-FRE 703 relates to the bases of expert opinion testimony.
-FRE 703 provides:
+BASES OF EXPERT OPINION.
+Rule 703 governs the bases of opinion testimony by experts.